Digital Learning Cornwall

 * Choosing and using learning platforms and associated EdTech software for teaching, communication and feedback; including Google Classroom, Seesaw, Class Dojo, Tapestry, Wonde Single Sign On, Loom & Screencastify, Book Creator.

 * Understanding how to deploy and manage specific curriculum-based EdTech systems that children love to use and teachers can work with remotely.

 * Safeguarding considerations and options for SEND education.

-* Strategies for MATs & schools for communicating to families clearly; creating and maintaining presence through use of video, social media and web-sites.
+* MAT-wide & school strategies for communicating to families clearly; creating and maintaining presence through use of video, social media and web-sites.